 This is the dessert for when you want to indulge fully.

 It’s funny.
 I didn’t discover bread pudding until my 30s, but it has become a favorite for me.
 It definitely is a comfort food dessert.
-Serve it warm with some ice cream (and make sure there’s a little texture from fruit or nuts), and it’s akin to a snuggly blanket.
-This recipe is definitely in my top two recipes for bread pudding.
+Serve it warm with some ice cream or whipped cream, and it’s akin to a snuggly blanket.
+This recipe would be a great dish to serve during this dreary stretch of sub-freezing temperatures, snow, and ice.

 The original post from May 2017